t-tests for a single sample (Lab 5)

 Objectives

-Remember that a z-test is one where we compare a sample mean to a population where we know the population mean and variance, whereas a one-sample t-test is one where we compare a sample mean to a population with known population mean, but unknown population variance.
+Remember that a z-test for a sample is one where we compare a sample mean to a population where we know the population mean and variance, whereas a one-sample t-test is one where we compare a sample mean to a population with known population mean, but unknown population variance.

 You’ll turn in an “answer sheet” on Brightspace.
-Please be sure to turn that in by the end of the weekend.
+Please be sure to turn that in by the the time your lab starts next week.

 The data

 Today you’ll be looking at the friends dataset again.
-The friends dataset is the same as late week, available on Brightspace, here, or for download here.
+The friends dataset is the same as late week, available on Brightspace.
 It is unchanged from the data you downloaded in the last lab, if you’ve got that saved.
 (But it is different from the first time we used the friends data!)

 To recap (using x here instead of a variable; you could imagine replacing it with siblings):